SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ## Comparing Distribution

-When developing a new network architecture, human experts employ a combination ffrom a design spacce, and select the model achieving the lowest error.
+When developing a new network architecture, human experts employ a combination of grid and manual search from a design space, and select the model achieving the lowest error.
 The final model is a point estimate of the design space.

 Comparing design spaces via point estimates can be misleading.
 This is illustrated by comparing two sets of models of different sizes sampled from the same design space.